-Check out this great Atlas advice article contributed by Kurt Gaskill, a volunteer coordinator for region 2 Atlas efforts.
-He shares some Atlas tips gleaned not just from his participation in the VABBA2, but from his experiences in the first VA Breeding Bird Atlas.
-Spend those cold rainy afternoons reviewing your data and getting excited for Season 4!
+Check out this great Atlas advice article contributed by Kurt Gaskill, a volunteer coordinator for Atlas region 2.
+He shares some Atlas tips gleaned not just from his participation in the VABBA2, but also from his experiences in the first VA Breeding Bird Atlas.
+Spend those cold rainy afternoons reviewing your data and getting excited for our final Field season!

 The third year of Virginia’s Breeding Bird Atlas 2 has ended and year four is just beginning – as of December 15 Great Horned Owls became fair game.
 And the third year was a great year for the Atlas as 135 blocks are now complete.
 There are some great new breeding confirmations not found in the first Atlas such as Common Merganser, Anhinga, Ruby-crowned Kinglet, Yellow-rumped Warbler, and Painted Bunting!
 Yet, there are so many other priority blocks and species that need attention.
 Now, perhaps like you, I am developing plans for this coming breeding season.
 So, I look over Atlas data to develop my species strategy and…wait…I put down Blue Jay as singing?
 Rookie mistake!!!
 Arghhh!

 Yep, all of us do it on occasion.
 Those little Atlas coding mistakes slip by.
 It wasn’t intentional.
 I was probably a bit busy when I entered the data into the Atlas portal.
 Or maybe just tired.
 I can always go back and change the obvious mistakes – once I find the time!
 So, to help me (and maybe you) save time in the future, here is a list of Common Atlas Boo-boos.